 Visual map display: Bluetooth trackers usually come with apps, so that you can get an easy-to-read map display showing the current location of your cat.
 Not only is this handy if your cat goes missing, but it's also nice to be able to check in on them without going on a full-blown rescue mission!

-Extended range thanks to app networks: If you opt for a Bluetooth tracker from one of the more established brands such as Tile, you’ll also have access to their community of Bluetooth users, meaning if your kitty wanders out of Bluetooth range of your own phone but happens to mooch past another Tile user, their phone will automatically and anonymously pick up their location and update it on your app – handy, right?!
+Extended range thanks to app networks: If you opt for a Bluetooth tracker from one of the more established brands such as the Apple AirTag or Tile, you’ll also have access to their community of Bluetooth users, meaning if your kitty wanders out of Bluetooth range of your own phone but happens to mooch past another AirTag user, their phone will automatically and anonymously pick up their location and update it on your app – handy, right?!

 Good battery life: Bluetooth cat trackers don't use too much battery, so they tend to have a reasonable battery life for their size.